snaplet/docs-old/docs/06-tutorials/supabase-clone-environments.md

 ### Things you'll need before you begin:

-1. **A production Supabase project’s connection string:** This can be found in Supabase via Organization > All Projects > Your Project > Project Settings > Connection String.
+1. **A production Supabase project’s connection string:** This can be found in Supabase via Organization > All Projects > Your Project > Project Settings > Connection Pooling > Connection String.
 We’ll refer to this in the guide as your “source database” - where your data comes from.

 <img src="/screenshots/supabase_connection_string.webp" alt="Snaplet onboarding select team name" style={{ border: "1px solid #e5e7eb" }} />